ricewind012/aerothemesteam/README.md

 # **INSTALL THE MOTHERFUCKING PLUGIN**

+On theme installation, a dialog for handling the plugin installation should appear.
+It will lead you to the plugin page and give you an option to enable it after you install it and restart Steam.
+In case the plugin will stop working, it will give you the option to revert your theme to default.

 This theme requires a [plugin](https://steambrew.app/plugin?id=dc691b7d877b) for the top bar and some other additional elements.
 The menu bar, links to a game's store page, community hub, etc. and some other things will not be accessible if not installed.
 Learn to read if you missed this.

-In case you can't access settings to enable the plugin - either access it from your system tray or press Win+R and run `steam://open/settings`.

 # Microsoft Office 2007 Styled Theme